 Hyperledger Fabric is a shared, immutable ledger for recording the history of transactions; it’s fostering a new generation of transactional applications.
-This developer journey shows you how to perform traditional data store transactions with blockchain and migrate from Hyperledger Fabric v0.6 to v1.0.
+This pattern shows you how to perform traditional data store transactions with blockchain and migrate from Hyperledger Fabric v0.6 to v1.0.
 You’ll implement a web-based to-do list application that enables you to browse, read, edit, add, and delete list items.

-This developer journey helps you understand how developers perform common transactions of creating, reading, updating and deleting against a Hyperledger Fabric blockchain.
+This developer pattern helps you understand how developers perform common transactions of creating, reading, updating and deleting against a Hyperledger Fabric blockchain.
 It also helps you migrate from Hyperledger Fabric V0.6 to Hyperledger Fabric V1.

 This web-based client is designed around Polymer 2 Release Candidate, which acts as a polyfill for assorted web components specifications.
 These specifications include Custom Elements, Shadow DOM, HTML Imports, and HTML Templates.
 As Hyperledger Fabric supports cross-origin resource sharing (CORS) out of the box, the web client communicates directly via HTTP/JSON.